btihen/RepData_PeerAssessment1/PA1_template.md

 * Do the result differ?
 If so what is the impact on steps per day?

 Ingoring missing values and imputing missing values produces different results.
+Differences include:
-Ingoring missing values results in calculations that indicate MORE steps per day than with imputed values (indicating possibly inflated results).
+* imputed values produce fewer average steps per interval (indicating possibly inflated results when ignoring missing values).
+* the mean and median have a wider split with imputed data (implying that the data is no longer randomly distributed -- with missing values the mean and median were essentially the same)

+Ideally the distribution of the original data should be investigated before and after imputing to best understand the data and the effect of the analysis method.

 ## Are there differences in activity patterns between weekdays and weekends?